Registering openEuler Clients

 Only in case a software channel is assigned to the client they will be imported and trusted by the system.

 Because Debian based systems sign only metadata, there is no need to specify extra keys for single channels.
-If a user configures an own GPG key to sign the metadata as described in "Use Your Own GPG Key" in Signing Repository Metadata the deployment and trust of that key is executed automatically.
+If a user configures an own GPG key to sign the metadata as described in "Use Your Own GPG Key" in Repository Metadata the deployment and trust of that key is executed automatically.

 5.1.
-User defined GPG keys
+User Defined GPG Keys

 Users can define custom GPG keys to be deployed to a client.